Shubham189/ChunML.github.io/_posts/2016-11-9-Training-Your-Own-Data-On-Caffe.md

 {% endhighlight %}

 And that's it.
 Let's go into *./data/DogsCatsKaggle* folder, you will see one new file called *dogscatskaggle_mean.binaryproto*, which means that the mean image was created successfully!

+**3. Training with your prepared data**
+So now you nearly got everything ready to train the Network with the data prepared by yourself.
+The last thing is, of course, the Network!
+At this time, you may want to create a Network of your own, and train it using the data above (of your own, too!).
+But I recommend you try some available Networks which is provided by Caffe, some of which are very famous such as VGG16 or AlexNet.
+Let's pick AlexNet for now since it's quite simpler than VGG16, which will make it train faster.
+We need to create one new folder and copy the necessary files for Network definition.
+And for your information, Caffe uses the *protobuf* format to define the Networks, which you can read for details here: [Protocol Buffers](https://developers.google.com/protocol-buffers/).

+{% highlight Bash shell scripts %}
+cd models
+mkdif dogscatskaggle_alexnet
+sudo cp bvlc_alexnet/solver.prototxt dogscatskaggle_alexnet/
+sudo cp bvlc_alexnet/train_val.prototxt dogscatskaggle_alexnet/
+{% endhighlight %}

+Let's first modify the *solver.prototxt* first.
+This file stores the necessary information which the Network needs to know before training, such as the path to the Network definition file, the learning rate, momentum, weight decay iterations, etc. But all you need to do is just to change the file paths:

+{% highlight vim %}
+net: "models/dogscatskaggle_alexnet/train_val.prototxt"
+...
+snapshot_prefix: "models/dogscatskaggle_alexnet/caffe_alexnet_train"
+{% endhighlight %}

+Next, we will make change to the Network definition file, which is the *train_val.prototxt* file.
+In fact, it was nearly set up and we only need to modify a little bit.
+First, we have to tell it where to look for your prepared data.
+And second, we must change the output layer, since our dataset only contains two classes (change this accordingly if you have a different dataset with me).
+Now open up the file, you will see the first two layers are the data layers, which provide the input to the Network.
+Stanford University has an excelent tutorial on defining the Network in Caffe at here: [Caffe Tutorial](http://vision.stanford.edu/teaching/cs231n/slides/caffe_tutorial.pdf).

+Let's change the path to the mean image and two LMDB folders which we created above:

+{% highlight vim %}
+name: "AlexNet"
+layer {
+  name: "data"
+  type: "Data"
+  top: "data"
+  top: "label"
+  include {
+    phase: TRAIN
+  }
+  transform_param {
+    mirror: true
+    crop_size: 227
+    mean_file: "data/DogsCatsKaggle/dogscatskaggle_mean.binaryproto" # MODIFIED
+  }
+  data_param {
+    source: "examples/DogsCatsKaggle/dogscatskaggle_train_lmdb" # MODIFIED
+    batch_size: 256
+    backend: LMDB
+  }
+}
+layer {
+  name: "data"
+  type: "Data"
+  top: "data"
+  top: "label"
+  include {
+    phase: TEST
+  }
+  transform_param {
+    mirror: false
+    crop_size: 227
+    mean_file: "data/DogsCatsKaggle/dogscatskaggle_mean.binaryproto" # MODIFIED
+  }
+  data_param {
+    source: "examples/DogsCatsKaggle/dogscatskaggle_val_lmdb" # MODIFIED
+    batch_size: 50
+    backend: LMDB
+  }
+}
+{% endhighlight %}

+And there's only one place left to change: the output layer.
+Let's look through the file to find the layer named *fc8*, that's the last layer of our Network.
+It now has 1000 outputs because it was created to train on full ImageNet's images.
+Let's change the number of output according to our dataset:

+{% highlight vim %}
+layer {
+  name: "fc8"
+...
+  inner_product_param {
+    num_output: 2 # MODIFIED
+...
+}
+{% endhighlight %}

+Then save the file and that's it, you can now train the Network with your own dataset!
+We can't wait to do it, can we?

+{% highlight Bash shell scripts %}
+./build/tools/caffe train --solver=models/dogscatskaggle_alexnet/solver.prototxt
+{% endhighlight %}

+Our Network should be running flawlessly now.
+And all we have to do is wait until it's done!
+We have come a long way until this point.
+So I think we deserve a cup of coffee or something.
+That was so fantastic!
+You all did a great job today.

+### Summary

+So in today's post, I have shown you how to train the Network in Caffe, using your own dataset.
+We went through from how to download the data from URLs file (or directly from host), how to prepare the data to be read by the Network and how to make change to the Network to make it work using our dataset.
+As you could see, it was not so hard, but it did require some time to dig into.
+I hope this post can save you quite some of your previous times, and instead, you can spend them on improving your Network's performance.
+And that's all for today.
+Thank you for reading such a long post.
+And I'm gonna see you again in the coming post!